 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

-Dane Ramdin, MS, is a Registered Marriage and Family Therapist Intern.
+Dane Ramdin, MS, is a Provisional Marriage and Family Therapist Licensee.
 He is a Member of the American Association for Marriage and Family Therapy.
 He works with young adults and couples experiencing anxiety, depression and relationship issues.